Chart Color Schemes

 Seaford is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

 In Seaford, as per the latest Census evaluation, 73.7% of dwellings were houses, with the remaining 26.3% comprising semi-detached homes, apartments, and other types.
-This contrasts with Melbourne metro's dwelling structure of 79.8% houses and 20.2% other dwellings.
-Home ownership in Seaford stood at 28.7%, mirroring Melbourne metro's rate, with mortgaged properties at 37.0% and rented ones at 34.3%.
-The median monthly mortgage repayment in Seaford was $1,850, exceeding the Melbourne metro average of $1,800.
-The median weekly rent figure in Seaford was $351, slightly lower than Melbourne metro's $356.
-Nationally, Seaford's mortgage repayments were below the Australian average of $1,863, while rents were also lower at $375 compared to the national figure of $375.
+This is compared to Melbourne metropolitan area's 79.8% houses and 20.2% other dwellings.
+Home ownership in Seaford stood at 28.7%, similar to Melbourne metro's level.
+The majority of dwellings were mortgaged (37.0%) or rented (34.3%).
+The median monthly mortgage repayment was $1,850, higher than Melbourne metro's average of $1,800.
+Median weekly rent in Seaford was $351, slightly lower than Melbourne metro's $356.
+Nationally, Seaford's mortgage repayments were below the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing